-IEEE VisWeek 2012 is the premier forum for visualization advances for academia, government, and industry.
-This event brings together researchers and practitioners with a shared interest in visualization techniques, tools, and technology.
+IEEE VIS 2013 is the premier forum for advances in visualization for academia, government, and industry.
+This event brings together researchers and practitioners with a shared interest in visualization solutions.
 The IEEE Information Visualization Conference solicits novel research ideas and innovative applications in all areas of information visualization.
 Please carefully read the submission guidelines below, especially pertaining to submission venue, the length of manuscripts and optional author anonymity.

 All deadlines are at 5:00pm Pacific Time (PDT).

 Papers accepted to IEEE InfoVis will appear in a special issue (Dec 2013) of the IEEE Transactions on Visualization and Computer Graphics (TVCG).
 This special issue will be published online the first day of the conference.
 Papers (including supplemental material) will undergo a revision and review cycle after initial notification of review results in order to ensure that they are acceptable for publication and presentation in the journal.
 The paper and supplemental material will also appear in the IEEE Digital Library.

 All three conferences at IEEE VIS 2013 (VAST, InfoVis and SciVis) use the Precision Conference System (PCS) to handle their submission and reviewing process.
 PCS is available at https://precisionconference.com/~vgtc/.
 When submitting your manuscript please make sure that you submit it to your intended conference by clicking the appropriate conference header in the conference system landing page.
 If you are unsure which venue you should submit to, you can use the call for papers on this website, as well as last year's published proceedings as a guideline.

 When preparing your submission, please make sure that you carefully read and adhere to the paper submission guidelines.